-Fractional Exhaled Nitric Oxide and Exhaled Breath Condensate
+Fractional Exhaled Nitric Oxide

-Two proposed strategies are the measurement of fractional exhaled nitric oxide (FeNO) and the evaluation of exhaled breath condensate (EBC).
+One proposed strategy is the measurement of fractional exhaled nitric oxide (FeNO).
 Nitric oxide (NO) is an important endogenous messenger and inflammatory mediator that is widespread in the human body, with functions including the regulation of peripheral blood flow, platelet function, immune reactions, neurotransmission, and the mediation of inflammation.
-While the role of NO in asthma pathogenesis is still under investigation, patients with asthma have been found to have high levels of FeNO, which decreases with treatment with corticosteroids.
+Patients with asthma have been found to have high levels of FeNO, which decreases with treatment with corticosteroids.
 In biologic tissues, NO is unstable, limiting measurement.
 However, in the gas phase, NO is fairly stable, permitting its measurement in exhaled air.
 FeNO is typically measured during single breath exhalations.
 First, the subject inspires NO-free air via a mouthpiece until total lung capacity is achieved, followed immediately by exhalation through the mouthpiece into the measuring device.
-Several devices measuring FeNO are commercially available in the United States.
+Devices measuring FeNO are commercially available in the United States.
 According to a 2009 joint statement by the American Thoracic Society and European Respiratory Society, there is consensus that the fractional concentration of FeNO is best measured at an exhaled rate of 50 mL per second maintained within 10% for more than 6 seconds at an oral pressure between 5 and 20 cm H2O.
 Results are expressed as the NO concentration in parts per billion, based on the mean of 2 or 3 values.